-Department of Oral Biology was recently awarded a significant grant to another project managed by Professor Fernanda Petersen.
+Institute of Oral Biology was recently awarded a significant grant to another project managed by Professor Fernanda Petersen.

-Through the call for International Partnerships for Excellent Education, Research and Innovation (INTPART), Petersen and her colleagues at the Department of Oral Biology receive 4,5 million crowns (NOK) from the Norwegian Research Council.
+Through the call for International Partnerships for Excellent Education, Research and Innovation (INTPART), Petersen and her colleagues at the Institute of Oral Biology receive 4,5 million crowns (NOK) from the Norwegian Research Council.
 The grant is directed towards the research and educational project: «Enhancing world-class research and education in biofilm and antibiotic resistance by strengthening cooperation between Norway-Brazil-USA».

 The project is a collaboration with Brazilian and American institutions.
 The main goal is to «create long-term and outstanding research education to address global commitments to reduce antibiotic use and to find innovative solutions to fight antimicrobial resistance».